What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Who Do I Call about a Tax Levy or an IRS Wage Garnishment?

-The best person to call about a tax levy or wage garnishment is a CPA or Enrolled Agent who has experience with IRS negotiation, tax settlements and tax problem resolution.
+The best person to call about a tax levy or wage garnishment is a CPA or Enrolled Agent who has experience with Internal Revenue Service (IRS) negotiation, tax settlements, and tax problem resolution.
 Let them represent you under a Power of Attorney.
 At our CPA firm, we do this all the time for our clients.
-Generally the fee you pay your CPA is well worth avoiding the aggravation you will have by trying to do it yourself.
+Generally, the fee you pay your CPA is well worth avoiding the aggravation you will have by trying to do it yourself.

 Let your CPA or Enrolled Agent negotiate a deal for you.
 Meet all IRS and state tax deadlines.
 Show a sincere willingness to cooperate.
 And propose a collection alternative (sometimes called a Tax Relief option or settlement) to resolve the tax.